regularjs/regular/README.md

 __[Example1 on codepen.io](http://codepen.io/leeluolee/pen/JqAaH)__

- the Example is simple, but you can find the dynamic toggle on directive or attribute is easily implement by living template.
+ the Example is dead simple, but you can find the directive and attribute is easily switched by statement 'if'. which is difficult with other mvvm framework.

 ### Example 2: __define a List Component__